Pradeepkk36/Interview-Questions-2025/Questions_tools_wise.md

 - What would you recommend: NodePort Service or LoadBalancer Service in Kubernetes and why?
 - What is the difference between Liveness and Readiness Probes in Kubernetes ?
 - In Kubernetes, how would you configure your deployment to double CPU allocation once usage crosses 70%?
+- What is blue green deployment explain a project based on it

 ### Terraform (122)
 - Terraform provisioners